Table of Contents

 Why Pipeline Coverage Matters in B2B SaaS

-For CMOs, pipeline coverage bridges the gap between marketing activity and revenue outcomes.
+For CMOs, pipeline coverage bridges campaign activity with revenue outcomes.
 It answers the critical question: “Is our demand generation engine producing sufficient pipeline to meet growth targets?”
-This insight is inevitable for budget allocation decisions and campaign optimization strategies.
+This insight drives budget allocation decisions and campaign optimization strategies.

 CROs rely on pipeline coverage to assess sales capacity and quota feasibility.
 When coverage ratios fall below benchmarks, it signals the need for accelerated prospecting efforts, adjusted quota distributions, or enhanced sales enablement initiatives.
 Research from Salesforce indicates that companies with robust pipeline coverage practices are 2.6x more likely to exceed quota attainment goals.